Please enter both an email address and a password.

 Why is critical appraisal needed?

-Literature searches using databases like MEDLINE or Embase often result in an overwhelming volume of results which can vary in quality.
+Literature searches using databases like MEDLINE or Embase often result in an overwhelming volume of results, which can vary in quality.
 Similarly, those who browse medical literature for the purposes of CPD or in response to a clinical query will know that there are vast amounts of content available.
-Critical appraisal helps to reduce the burden and allow you to focus on articles that are relevant to the research question, and that can reliably support or refute its claims with high-quality evidence, or identify high-level research (PDF) relevant to your practice (see also the "Hierarchy of Scientific Evidence diagram" below for research levels).
+Critical appraisal helps to reduce the burden and allows you to focus on articles that are relevant to the research question, and that can reliably support or refute its claims with high-quality evidence, or identify high-level research (PDF) relevant to your practice (see also the "Hierarchy of Scientific Evidence diagram" below for research levels).

 Critical Appraisal 1: Hierarchy of Evidence